carykh/jumpcutter/README.md

 can use it EVEN IF they don't have Python and all those libraries.
 Jabrils recommended this to me.
 However, my pyinstaller build did not work. :( HELP

+The batch file will allow windows users to have a more simple menu for adjusting setting.
+Linux users can also run the batch file but must install Wine to do so :D

 ## Building with nix
 `nix-build` to get a script with all the libraries and ffmpeg, `nix-build -A bundle` to get a single binary.